 Usually, we only need to configure the build plugin:

-But our example project contains more than one main class, so we have to tell Java which class to run, by either configuring the plugin:
+Since our example project contains more than one main class, we have to tell Java which class to run, either by configuring the plugin:

 4.2.
 Running the Application